orbitdb/field-manual/03_The_Architecture_of_OrbitDB/01_Merkle_DAG_CRDTs.md

 ### Directed Acyclic Graphs

 This is a _graph_ of connected _nodes_.
+Think of a network of computers connected via Ethernet cable.
+Ethernet is directionless; the computers are simply "connected."

 ![Simple Graph](../images/Simple-Graph.jpg)

 This is a _directed graph_.
-Connections flow in a certain direction, and can be reciprocal.
+Connections flow in a certain direction, but can be reciprocal.
+Think of users on a social media network that allows "following."
+You following another user is not the same as them following you, but following can be mutual.

 ![Directed Graph](../images/Directed-Graph.jpg)

-This is a directed _acyclic_ graph.
+This is a _directed acyclic graph_ or a "DAG".
 Connections only flow in one direction and never "cycle." or loop back.
+This

 ![Directed Acyclic Graph](../images/Directed-Acyclic-Graph.jpg)

-As you can see, a directed acyclic graph, or DAG, is a graph of nodes, connected in a direction, that never circles back upon itself.
-That is, no nodes later in the graph point back to any previous nodes.

-You can make the nodes "point" to each other, but perhaps the best way is to use their CIDs.
-You get the benefits of using CIDS in general: verifiability and performance, and nwo you have the added benefit of being able to _enforce_ the acyclic property of the graph - it is virtually impossible for any past nodes to predict the hashes of future nodes in order to reference backwards.
+Node connections are generally represented in data by storing a pointer to another node id.
+For example, modeling a twitter follow in JSON might look sometihng like `{ id: "@your_username", follows: "@aphelionz" }`.
+In a DAG, a common and very effective way is to point directly their CIDs - the unique cryptographic hash of the content you're looking for.
+This gives you benefits of using CIDS in general: verifiability and performance, and also the added benefit of being able to _enforce_ the acyclic property of the graph - it is effectively impossible for any past nodes to predict the hashes of future nodes in order to store a pointer to them ahead of time.

-This technique of using cryptographic hashes to link data is named after [Ralph Merkle](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C22&q=ralph+merkle&btnG=), so this data structure is called a Merkle DAG.
+> **Note:** This technique of using cryptographic hashes to link data is named after [Ralph Merkle](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C22&q=ralph+merkle&btnG=), so this data structure is called a _Merkle DAG_.

-### Interplanetary Linked Data

-Many popular pieces of software, notably Git and blockchain technologies that power cryptocurrencies like Bitcoin, rely on Merkle DAGS.
-IPFS does as well, using it to form the basis of a standard called Interplanetary Linked Data, or IPLD.